Líbero Badaró: Aftermath

-His death was caused a great public revolt and outcry, and the emperor was blamed.
+His death caused a great public revolt and outcry, and the emperor was blamed.
 More than 5,000 people went to his funeral.
 This episode accelerated the end of the emperor's reign, leading a few months later to his abdication, on 7 April 1831, in favor of his son, Pedro II, who was only 5 years old, and the establishment of a regency to govern the country until Pedro II became of age.

 Líbero Badaró is considered a martyr of press freedom.
 A few days after the proclamation of the republic in Brazil by general Deodoro da Fonseca, on 15 November 1889, Badaró was honoured by a public ceremony and his remains were transferred to another cemetery.

 A journalism prize is named after him, as well as a street in São Paulo downtown (the old São José street, where he lived until his death).

-The following year 1831, with his power already weakened, Dom Pedro I abdicated the crown, leaving it on the bed of his son and legitimate heir, Dom Pedro II, and returned to Portugal with the stepmother of the future emperor, who took over. the crown and became the second emperor of Brazil, only 14 years old.
+The following year 1831, with his power already weakened, Dom Pedro I abdicated the crown, leaving it on the bed of his son and legitimate heir, Dom Pedro II, and returned to Portugal with the stepmother of the future emperor, who took over the crown and became the second emperor of Brazil, only 14 years old.

-The offices were unpopular, though with men of valor sometimes; The prince, since the dissolution of the Ministry on 4 December 1829, when he had dismissed the Marquis of Barbacena, seemed incompatible with the constitutional system.
+The offices were unpopular, though with men of valor sometimes.
+The prince, since the dissolution of the Ministry on 4 December 1829, when he had dismissed the Marquis of Barbacena, seemed incompatible with the constitutional system.
 The assassination of Libero Badarò made the environment more conducive to the most exalted liberals.
 He is honored in Sao Paulo with a street that bears his name, Líbero Badaró Street.